Table of Contents

 Here are eight of the most common sweaty armpit causes…

 Do you sweat excessively all over your body or just your armpits?
-If you just sweat excessively from one or two locations, you likely have focal hyperhidrosis, and there isn't usually a known cause.4
+If you just sweat excessively from one or two locations, you likely have focal hyperhidrosis, and there isn’t usually a known cause.
+(4) You just sweat more than the average person.
+Don’t worry.
+There are treatment options, so just keep reading.

-In generalized hyperhidrosis (excessive sweating all over the body), there's typically an identifiable cause5.
+In generalized hyperhidrosis — which entails excessive sweating all over the body — there’s typically an identifiable cause (5).
 Occasionally, in focal hyperhidrosis, there is, too.
-(The rest of the causes on this list are some of the most common ones.)
+The rest of the causes in this article are some of the most common ones

 Heat and humidity can make you sweat more than usual.
 If your climate is particularly humid, then your excessive sweating could be a result of the environment.